 Current standard of care treatments cannot treat the CNS manifestations of MPS I and leave a significant unmet need for a method to safely achieve long-term IDUA reconstitution in the CNS.

 Delivery of the enzyme that is deficient within cells in the CNS could provide a permanent source of secreted IDUA beyond the blood-brain barrier, allowing for long-term cross correction of cells throughout the CNS.

-We expect to file an IND for RGX-111 for the treatment of MPS I in the first half of 2017 and expect to begin enrollment in a Phase I/II clinical trial in the second half of 2017.
+We expect to file an IND for RGX-111 for the treatment of MPS I in mid-2017 and expect to begin enrollment in a Phase I/II clinical trial in the second half of 2017.
 RGX-111 has received orphan drug product and rare pediatric disease designation from the FDA.

 RGX-121 is our product candidate for the treatment of Mucopolysaccharidosis Type II (MPS II), also known as Hunter syndrome, which is designed to use the AAV9 vector to deliver the human iduronate-2-sulfatase (IDS) gene to the central nervous system (CNS).

 MPS II is a rare, X-linked recessive disease caused by a deficiency in the lysosomal enzyme IDS.
 In severe forms of the disease, early developmental milestones may be met, but developmental delay is readily apparent by 18 to 24 months.
 Developmental progression begins to plateau between three and five years of age, with regression reported to begin around six and a half years.